Often rebooked

 The clients I'm best positioned to serve

-I currently work with adults who experience problems in living.
-These might be described as anxiety, depression, anger, grief, life transitions, self-doubt, relationship issues, meaninglessness, or the residual impacts of past traumas.
-I recognize these problems do not exist in isolation but are bound to childhood, relationships, families, history, culture, and oppression.
-I am committed to providing care that embraces the fundamental humanity of everyone I work with.
+In my practice I work with people who experience problems in living.
+These might be described as anxiety, depression, anger, grief, psychosis, life transitions, recurring relationship problems, self-doubt, meaninglessness, or the residual impacts of past traumas.
+I recognize these problems do not exist in isolation but are connected to childhood, families, relationships, history, culture, and to experiences of racial, economic, sexual, and environmental oppression.
+Along these lines, a basic imperative of my role is to embrace the fundamental humanity of everybody I work with.